-We’re hoping that we’ll move through the course together, roughly in the order of each week, where possible taking time to review and reflect on the week’s content and really solidify your learning before progressing to new materials and practices.
+We’re hoping that we’ll move through the course together, roughly in the order of each week.
+We strongly encourage you to, where possible, take time to review and reflect on the week’s content and really solidify your learning before progressing to new materials and practices

 Doing this will also give you the opportunity to reflect on the comments made by the course mentors as well as other learners.